drkpxl/city_shadow/codebase.md

         return ', '.join(f'[{p[0]:.3f}, {p[1]:.3f}]' for p in polygon_points)

     def approximate_polygon_area_m2(self, coords):
-        """
-        Approximate the area of a lat/lon polygon in square meters using a simple equirectangular projection and the shoelace formula.
+        """Approximate the area of a lat/lon polygon in square meters""" if len(coords) < 3:
-        """
-        if len(coords) < 3:
             return 0.0

-        # Calculate the center for projection
+        # Center for projection
         lons = [pt[0] for pt in coords] lats = [pt[1] for pt in coords] lon_center = sum(lons) / len(lons)